callmecavs/jump.js/README.md

 ### Instance

 Simply import Jump, then instantialize it.
-No options are passed to the constructor:
+No options are passed to the constructor.

 ```es6
 // import Jump